InovaFiscaliza/RF.Fusion/src/appCataloga/README.md

 ## appCataloga_host_check.py

 Continuously verifies host connectivity.
 Suspends or resumes tasks depending on host availability.
+Its `HOST_TASK` entries are observational and do not claim `HOST.IS_BUSY`.

 ---